 I love making this dish because:

 - you can use any vegetables that you have in your fridge at the time.
-I’ve used carrots, cabbage, celery, onions, mushrooms and beansprouts, but you can you whatever you have.
-Broccoli, sugar snaps, sliced red and yellow peppers – anything goes;
+I've used carrots, cabbage, pak choi, red peppers, onions, mushrooms, green beans and beansprouts, but you can you whatever you have.
+Broccoli, sugar snaps, celery, mini corn cobs - anything goes;

 - it's so healthy - the vegetables are steamed in their own juices before the sauce is added, locking in all the vitamins;